scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 77

-Traveling so no soylent sadly.
+Traveling so no soylent.

+### Day 78

+Still travelling.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/